 There is quick access to expressways I-75, I-74 and I-275 plus the Ronald Reagan Highway.
 Driving time to downtown Cincinnati is 20 minutes.
 Queen City Metro Bus service gives excellent service to College Hill.

 Local shopping facilities are excellent along a well-established five-block area of Hamilton Avenue, in the center of College Hill.
 The College Hill Station is under construction as part of business district and will soon offer retail, office spaces as well as residential apartments.
 Within a five-minute drive are the Brentwood and North College Hill Shopping Centers.
-Two huge shopping malls are only minutes away – Northgate is just 10 minutes away.
+Northgate Mall is just 10 minutes away.
 Within a 20-minute drive is the Kenwood Towne Centre with over 100 stores and three anchor department stores: Nordstrom, Macy's and Dillard's.

 The community has quite a few local restaurants and pubs to frequent.
 The Brink Brewery is a 3,200sf taproom.
 There are also fun eateries such as Bacalls Cafe, Mary’s Hops and Vines and the College Hill Coffee Company.